microsoft/finops-toolkit/docs-mslearn/toolkit/powershell/data/Get-FinOpsResourceType.md

 Get-FinOpsResourceType -Preview $false
 ```

-Returns all resource types that are not in preview.
+Returns all resource types that aren't in preview.

 <br>